Njaya2019/Store/README.md

         "email": "your email",
         "firstname": "your firstname",
         "password": "your desired password",
-        "confirm_password": "the password you had provided in the previous field" }
+        "confirm_password": "the password you had provided in the previous field", "phone": "your valid phone number"
+    }
 ```
 ### Signin